3O11/3O11/README.md

 - I don't yet have much experience, but I'm always trying my best to get better.

-- I'm currently interested in working on extending the [canvas library](https://github.com/3O11/canvas).
+- I plan to work on extending the [canvas library](https://github.com/3O11/canvas) in my free time.
 The repository contains (or will contain) a list of my plans in the README.

 - Here is a look at the languages that I use most often: